appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/security-assertion-markup-language-saml/README.md

 # SAML SSO

-Appsmith provides a way to integrate with Security Assertion Markup Language (SAML), enabling the users to sign in to the Appsmith account using their SAML identity providers.
+Appsmith provides a way to integrate with Security Assertion Markup Language (SAML), enabling users to sign in to the Appsmith account using their SAML identity providers.

 :::info
 Security Assertion Markup Language (SAML) is only available in Appsmith's [**business edition**](https://www.appsmith.com/pricing).